React.js with ES6 & Webpack 4 => React-Hot-Loader 4 as Middleware with Express 4

 }

-After setting up the express app we can use another middleware depending on the mode.
+After setting up the Express app, we can use another middleware depending on the mode.

-so express will compile and serve the bundle.js file.
+We inject the webpack-dev-middleware so Express will compile and serve the bundle.js file.

 if (dev) {